exasol/pyexasol/docs/DEVELOPER_GUIDE.md

 # Developer Guide

-This guide explains how to develop pytest and run tests.
+This guide explains how to develop `pyexasol` and run tests.

 ## Initial Setup